Helpful Steps My Late Father-in-Law Took

 - When It’s Time to Transfer Financial Decision-Making – Actionable steps for transferring control of your finances to someone you trust.

-- Steps to Smoothly Transfer Control of Your Family’s Finances – Guidance for preparing your family members to step in and take over management of the finances.
+- Steps to Smoothly Transfer Control of Your Family’s Finances – Guidance for preparing your family members to step in and take over the management of finances.

 Highlights from this month’s AAII Journal